 The Biological Role of Vitamin D

-This nutrient functions as a hormone that communicates with cells throughout the body.
-Special receptors for this compound exist in reproductive tissues including ovarian cells and the uterine lining.
+This nutrient functions as a hormone that communicates with cells throughout the body — special receptors exist in reproductive tissues including ovarian cells and the uterine lining, making the reproductive system a direct target.
+The active form helps regulate critical hormones needed for healthy menstrual cycles and pregnancy.

 Calcium balance represents another key function that supports cellular processes.
 Proper mineral levels contribute to successful fertilization and implantation.